kaltura/developer-platform/workflows/ovp/create_and_manage_youtube_videos_as_native_kaltura_external_media_entry_/readme.md

 # Manage YouTube Videos in Kaltura
 This workflow will guide you on how to use the [externalMedia](https://developer.kaltura.com/api-docs/service/externalMedia) service to manage YouTube hosted videos as native Kaltura videos that benefit from the same workflows, experience and analytics available for Kaltura hosted video entries.

-## Create an External Media Entry that points to the YouTube hosted video
+## externalMedia.add of YouTube video ID
 To add a YouTube hosted video as a Kaltura media, you will need the YouTube video ID:
 To find your YouTube video ID: